britolmbs/britolmbs/README.md

 ### About me
 I'm a developer backend and frontend.
-I'm a student of Information Systems.
+I'm a Bachelor of Information Systems.